SharifMAbdullah/breaking-the-silence/README.md

 **Sign language** is used by deaf people to communicate. **Bangla Sign Language (BdSL)** is the sign language used in Bangladesh.
 The problem is that sign language is very different from written Bangla—yit can't capture the grammatical nuances of Bangla.

 **Gloss** is a simplified, middle-ground representation.
 It's not full Bangla, but it's the simplified representation of Sign Language.
 It wokrs as a bridge between sign language and written text.
+For example:

+The Bangla sentence: `আমি বৃষ্টিতে ছাতা নিয়ে বাইরে যাই`
+The gloss would be: `আমি বৃষ্টি ছাতা নিয়ে আসা বাইরে যাওয়া`

 This project:
 1. **Generates synthetic gloss** (artificial gloss data) using NVIDIA NeMo Data Designer
 2. **Combines synthetic gloss with human-written gloss** to create a larger training dataset
 3. **Fine-tunes language models** on this combined data to improve their ability to translate sign language to Bangla
 4. **Compares different models** (both open-source and commercial) to see which performs best

-## 💡 Key Concepts Explained

-### What is "Gloss"?

-Imagine this sign language video: [signing] "happy person walking park"

-The **gloss** would be: `HAPPY PERSON WALK PARK`

-The final **Bangla translation** would be: "একজন সুখী ব্যক্তি পার্কে হাঁটছে" (A happy person is walking in the park)

-Gloss is the middle step that makes translation easier.

-### What is "Fine-tuning"?

-Think of it like specializing a student:
-- A general model is like a student with basic knowledge
-- Fine-tuning is giving that student specialized training in one subject
-- After fine-tuning, the model works much better on sign language translation

 ### Why Synthetic Data?